aschmois/SurfaceMiningFixMod/README.md

 # Allow pickaxes made with iron to be enchanted.
 Default: false
 af_ironMaterial=false
 # Allow pickaxes made with steel to be enchanted.
-Default: false
+Default: true
 af_steelMaterial=true
 # Allow pickaxes made with seryll to be enchanted.
-Default: false
+Default: true
 af_seryllMaterial=true
 # Allow pickaxes made with glimmersteel to be enchanted.
-Default: false
+Default: true
 af_glimmersteelMaterial=true
 # Allow pickaxes made with adamantine to be enchanted.
-Default: false
+Default: true
 af_adamantineMaterial=true

 # If true, the power of the spell will correlate to the chance you have to mine.
 At power 30 you'll have a 30% chance, at power 100 you'll have a 100% chance.
 Power 1-29 will have a value between 25-29.
 Default: true